 Jeff Braden is Professor of Psychology at North Carolina State University.
 Prior to teaching at NC State, Jeff taught and directed school psychology programs at the University of Wisconsin—Madison, San Jose State University, and the University of Florida.
 Jeff is a Fellow of the American Psychological Association, executive board member of the Society for the Study of School Psychology, has chaired the American Psychological Association’s Committee on Psychological Tests and Assessments (2006), been a Fulbright Scholar, and has worked internationally as a keynote speaker, researcher, and expert witness.
 He has also been an investigator and consultant on numerous state and federally funded projects.
 His efforts in extension earned him the 2001 Van Hise Distinguished Faculty Teaching Award for outreach teaching from the University of Wisconsin—Madison.
 Jeff joined the Psychology faculty at NC State in 2003, and served as dean of the College of Humanities and Social Sciences from 2008-2021.

 His experiences with education include guidance and assessment services at residential schools for the deaf, teaching in general and special elementary education classrooms in the US and the UK, professional interpreting in American Sign Language, and experiences with a variety of populations (e.g., first-grade students without disabilities, deaf-blind adults) and species (e.g., teaching American Sign Language to chimpanzees).

 Jeff’s most recent research examines the prevalence of replications in the school psychology literature, and seeks to reduce publication bias by providing a virtual special initiative in the Journal of School Psychology to increase replications and registered reports in the field.
 He also concluded multi-year collaborations with Baltimore City Public School System and Chicago Public Schools to build capacity to address linguistic and learning differences in early primary grades.
-Prior to becoming a dean, Jeff produced an evaluation of Response to Intervention/Problem-Solving efforts in North Carolina, inclusion of youth with disabilities in school reform/improvement, and helping schools and districts build capacity for Response to Intervention models to deliver assessment, consultation, and prevention services.
+Jeff produced an evaluation of Response to Intervention/Problem-Solving efforts in North Carolina, inclusion of youth with disabilities in school reform/improvement, and helping schools and districts build capacity for Response to Intervention models to deliver assessment, consultation, and prevention services.

 Extension and Community Engagement